Magical-Keyshawn-Jones/pandora-extravaganza/README.md

 -User is welcomed into the homepage
 -User is given tons of options of what they can do.
 Like a mall

-So far the user starts off with a simple login page.
-What does my login do?
+Waht does my login/register do?

 -The user uses fake credentials to sign or register